-Cake Flour is milled from soft (lower protein) white flour.
+Cake flour is wheat flour milled from soft (lower protein) wheat.
 It has a lower gluten content than pastry flour, and a far lower gluten content than bread flour.
-Cakes need to be light and fluffy and have a very fine texture, thus you don't want a lot of gluten developing in the batter.
+Cakes need to be light and fluffy and have a very fine texture, thus you don’t want a lot of gluten developing in the batter.

 In production, the flour has at first a pale beige or yellowish colour.
 This is then lightened by bleaching it with chlorine.